kun-woo-park/kun-woo-park/README.md

 **I'm interested in ...**
 :game_die: Overall Reinforcement Learning

-:video_game: Model based Reinforcement Leraning (Such as Muzero, Trying to understand and implement...)
+🚙: RL in Robotics control, Various technologies for Autonomous Driving

-:airplane: RL in Robotics control, Various technologies for Autonomous Driving
+🚗: Planning and Prediction using RL for Autonomous Driving

-:camera: Computer vision using DL (Such as 3D Object detection)
+:camera: 3D Perception based on lidar and fused sensors

 **Here's My BIO**